-Dear Student,
+Dear Students,

-This book contains Self-Learning Materials on the Core Paper CC-2 Introduction to Modern Linguistics & CC-4 Sociolinguistics and Stylistics.
+This book contains Self- Learning Material on the core paper CC11 Sociolinguistic and Stylistic.
 You must have seen the detailed syllabus prescribed for this paper.
-The syllabus contains the books from which certain chapters have been prescribed for you for detailed study of the topics stated in the syllabus.
-Besides, there is a list of reference books for additional reading on those topics.
-In this book, there are 8 Units dealing with the topics in the syllabus, in a detailed manner, making them simple for you to understand.
-Besides, there are one sentence or one word answer questions interspersed in each unit along with some objective type questions also.
+The syllabus contains the book from which certain chapters have been prescribed for you for detailed study of the topics stated in the syllabus.
+Besides there is a list of reference books for additional reading on those topics.
+In this book there are four Units dealing with the topics in the syllabus, in a detailed manner, making them simple for you to understand.
+In addition to that, there are one sentences or one word questions interseperated in each unit along with some objective type questions also.
 They are meant for making you go back to the unit again and again in search of the answers so that you become more and more familiar with the topics and ideas contained in the unit.
-For self-check, there are answers of these questions given at the end of each unit.
-Try to answer the questions in the self-check exercises and then only see the answers given at the end of the unit.
+For Self- check, there are answers of these questions given at the end of each unit.
 This will help you to correct your own answers.